leonp/leonp.github.io/_posts/2014-09-23-a-thin-ghost-and-others.md

 (This all assumes you're not one of those businessmen with a brick for a laptop who absolutely must read your email before you get to work, or that Greater Anglia allows you a seat by the time the train arrives at your stop.)

 Anyway, recently I was granted not one but two 90 minute return train journeys (the sole advantage to not being able to drive) to Lowestoft.
-I've got out of the habit of reading recently, so I decided to read a collection of M R James stories entitled <cite>A Thin Ghost and Others</cite> as the train rolled though Darsham, Saxmundham and Beccles (appropriately quaint, middle of nowhere settings).
+I've got out of the habit of reading recently, so I decided to try a collection of M R James stories entitled <cite>A Thin Ghost and Others</cite> as the train rolled though Darsham, Saxmundham and Beccles (appropriately quaint, middle of nowhere settings).

 I enjoyed the book, although the thing about horror that can put me off (and this goes for any genre) are the clunking conventions; which is to say a lot of horror stories are essentially the same.
 Now, James may well have invented a lot of the rules of horror, and in a way they make reading &#8211; and writing, no doubt &#8211; easier.
 So we know text x will contain some dark secret, and something odd will happen to the protagonist when he (it's always a he) goes to sleep in new surroundings.
 I guess some readers, ironically enough, may find comfort in convention, but it can grate over a series of short stories.